mpinter/vpm-text/README.md

 In our model, we can say that each dependency, whether it is public or private is self-contained - or in other words - does not assume any information about the outside world.
 The dependency stores all the neccessary information about packages it needs for it to work either directly in itself, or inherited from one of it's subdependencies - yet, still contained within the subtree of the dependency without polluting the 'global' scope (even if it is only the scope of the parent).
 You always get the full info required for the current package to install by looking at all of it's children, and you can be sure there is never an additional 'hidden' source of such information.

 At first glance, this may seem as a more of a semantic than a functional change - since despite our containment for the current package we nevertheless export the same constrains to the parent as we would have done using peer dependencies.
-The difference lies in the matter of exporting quite a few more of these because of the way the inheritance works.
+(TODO dalsia veta neplati, prerobit! aj inde v pub. dep. casti) The difference lies in the matter of exporting quite a few more of these because of the way the inheritance works.

 While we consider the fact that current setup allows us to comfortably reason about the needed dependencies as important enough, there is still a severe drawback associated with this (and in part with the previous) feature, which also has to be recognized when working on a package manager utilizing our dependency model.
 Although we indeed gain the ability to resolve each subtree on its own, with all possible conflicts modeled in the form of children of our subtrees root, the state of this root itself is now defined not only by the version of a package it represents, but also by its chosen public dependencies and public subdependencies - or more importantly, by the ones we export as inherted from our root.
 Firstly, this means that we can have (and in fact may often need) multiple copies of the same package in the same version installed, each one resolved using (and exporting) different public dependencies.
 Secondly, we can no longer choose to use a installed package as a dependency simply based on it's version - which implies that the ied package manager based approach of differentiating packages based on their content (whether we are taking symbolic links into account or not - the problem may arise at a deeper level) is not avaliable to us anymore.